rooch-network/rooch-network.github.io/docs/00-overview.md

 Rooch is the first **Move Execution layer** that connects Multi-Chains to Web3.
 It provides **scalability** for public chains, **Move execution environment** and **settlement protocol** for Web3 applications.

-The name **Rooch** is a shortcut for **Root & Branch**, which was the first name of a magazine, also used for a beer.
+The name **Rooch** is a shortcut for **Root & Branch**.
 We thought the name was a good representation of the Rooch's position in the ecosystem.

 ![root-branch](/diagram/rooch-root-branch.svg)